woct0rdho/ComfyUI-FeatherOps/doc/HIP_OPTIMIZATION_PLAN_FP16.md

 - A-side swizzle is a bad direction on the current winner path (`~46.5%` conflict rate in the isolation build).
 - The purpose of FP16 B prepack is to preserve vec8 / 128-bit transport, not specifically to preserve the old swizzled order.
 - After removing LDS bank conflicts, the dominant large-`N` bottleneck is global-refill latency amplified by workgroup-wide synchronization, not WMMA throughput.
+- A direct refill ablation on `(1,8,2,8,2)` attributes about `38%` of `N=8192` wall time to repeated global/L2->LDS chunk refill; B-side refill is the larger exposed component.
+- A direct compute-side LDS->VGPR ablation shows the exposed inner-fragment load cost is much smaller than the global-refill cost and is mostly on the B side; A-side LDS->VGPR reads are near the noise floor in this schedule.
 - `FP Convert` and general `VALU` are not important bottlenecks on the FP16 kernel (`PC sampling: FP Convert ~0.1%, VALU Other ~1.3%`).
 - `LDS Read` remains a secondary issue-pressure hotspot, but the first thing to attack is the serialized refill/barrier structure around `s_waitcnt vmcnt(*)` and `s_barrier`.
 - For unstable large-`N` ATT on gfx1151, use no-detail ATT first; detailed `N=8192` ATT is still unsafe on the current tooling stack.
+- On gfx1151, practical latency hiding for this kernel should be treated as a **software-pipelining / occupancy** problem, not a search for a magical async global->LDS primitive.
+- gfx10+ HIP compute defaults to **WGP mode**; CU mode is not the default path.
+That matters because some LDS-direct mechanisms are CU-mode-specific, so any CU-mode experiment should be treated as a separate, toolchain-dependent branch rather than the default optimization direction.
+- Direct global->LDS is **not a primary near-term path** for this kernel on gfx1151:
+  - the older async-to-LDS intrinsics are documented for gfx9/gfx10,
+  - the newer `global.load.async.to.lds.b{8,32,64,128}` path is gfx1250+,
+  - LLVM MC currently marks `global_load_lds_*` unsupported on gfx11.
+- Even if a direct-to-LDS path becomes usable later, it carries strong layout constraints: each lane transfers one DWORD and lanes in a wave must write consecutive DWORDs into LDS.
+That does not map naturally onto the current vec8 / `uint4` fp16 transport without non-trivial repartitioning.
+- Full AB ping-pong LDS buffering is risky for `(1,8,2,8,2)`: doubling LDS from `24576 B` to `49152 B` would cut the occupancy model from roughly `50%` to roughly `25%`, so it should not be the first overlap experiment.
+- Because the refill ablation is strongly **B-side dominated**, the first overlap attempts should prioritize hiding **B refill** earlier than A refill, or more aggressively than A refill, before trying symmetric AB double-buffering.
 - Config crossover is driven by A reuse vs control overhead:
   - `(4,2,4,2,4)` = `128x128`, `chunkK=64`, `VGPR=144`, `LDS=32768 B`; it wins at `N=512..4096` because it halves the number of K refills / barriers and has lower per-wave state.
   - `(1,8,2,8,2)` = `128x256`, `chunkK=32`, `VGPR=184`, `LDS=24576 B`; it wins at `N=8192` because the wider `N` tile halves duplicated A-tile reloads across columns.